 We also have employment agreements with each of our Senior Executives.
 The term of each employment agreement begins on the respective effective date and continues until terminated by either party.
-Pursuant to their respective employment agreements, our Senior Executives are eligible to participate in our annual incentive plans at individual rates which range from 35% (52.5% max) to 40% (60% max) of their respective average base salaries, as defined in the plan, depending on our performance (based on achieving annual EBITDA targets).
-Each Senior Executive is also eligible to participate in our long-term incentive plan at individual rates, which range from 70% to 90%, of their respective average base salaries, as defined in the plan.
+Pursuant to their respective employment agreements, our Senior Executives are eligible to participate in our annual incentive plans at 35% (52.5% max) of their respective average base salaries, as defined in the plan, depending on our performance (based on achieving annual EBITDA targets).
+Each Senior Executive is also eligible to participate in our long-term incentive plan at 70% of their respective average base salaries, as defined in the plan.
 All awards are at the sole discretion of the Compensation Committee.
 Each executive is entitled to vacation and to participate in and receive any other benefits customarily provided by us to our senior executives.